TanmoySG/wunderDB/documentation/README.md

     }
 }
 ```

+Passing wildcard (`*`) entity in databases or collections grants the user the role on any database or collection.

 This action requires authentication, as well as autorization - the user commiting this action must have the `grantRole` privilege.